JoeHogan/ha-mediamtx/README.md

     - entity: the sensor to track
     - state: the state of the sensor used to determine if an event is happening
-    - timeoutSeconds: how long to wait to return the video to normal size, assuming the event is ongoing
+    - timeoutSeconds: how long to wait to return the video to normal size, assuming the event is ongoing.
+This is optional; omitting this keeps the video at full screen until manually closed.

 ### preview
     Advanced/Optional: Show preview images to reduce memory.
 See advanced configuration information.